Technology…it’s everywhere. If you don’t use it…people will think you are square.

 Smartphones are popular devices that allow users to do just about anything they desire to do.
 Mobile phone companies are recognizing the growing number of older American users, and devices such as the iPhone 5s or the Nokia Lumia which happen to be senior-friendly, compared to other phones in the market.

 There are many assistive devices on the market that are designed to keep seniors independent and safe.
 A few include led lights, medicine dispensers, and stove shut-off systems.

 Health tracking software is not only beneficial for this age group but caregivers, too.
-There are a sundry or apps and software that have been created for a countless of health tracking purposes, such as medication trackers, calorie burning, and nutritional needs.
+There are a sundry of apps and software that have been created for countless health tracking purposes, such as medication trackers, calorie burning, and nutritional needs.